-6.126 The expansion of electric vehicle (EV) charging infrastructure supports, and is necessary to https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/341513/pdfmanforstreets.pdf https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/957207/Guidance_notes_for_Design_Codes.pdf meet, the gGovernment's ambition to phase out the sale of new petrol and diesel vehicles by 2030.
-These Government's EVCP standards for new development are based on the assumption that aim to allow the majority of charging will-to take place at home, within off-street parking provided by new development, and be carried out overnight with supplementary charging taking place in the likes of workplaces, retail destinations and public car parks.
+- 6.127 The expansion of electric vehicle (EV) charging infrastructure supports, and is necessary to meet, the Government's ambition to phase out the sale of new petrol and diesel vehicles by 2030.
+The Government's EVCP standards for new development are based on the assumption that the majority of charging will take place at home, and be carried out overnight with supplementary charging taking place in the likes of workplaces, retail destinations and public car parks. - 6.128 EV charging is a developing technology and connection points should be installed in line with the relevant technical requirements and standards at the time of application.